ucb-dataj/2018/md/week3.md

 Go back to the Berkeley Collision Data that Peter shared with you [Week 1](https://ucb-dataj.github.io/2018/data/week1/berkeley_collisions.csv).
 Use a pivot table to get the total number of fatalities by day of the week for each year.
 You will probably want to consult the [data dictionary](https://ucb-dataj.github.io/2018/TIMS.html).

-* What day of the week had the most fatal crashes in Berkeley, between 2006 and 2014?
+* What day of the week had the most fatalities in Berkeley, between 2006 and 2014?

 Then, revise your pivot table to answer the following two questions keeping in mind that a single fatal crash may include multiple fatalities: